ericbauer55/projecteuler50/README.md

 I will start with a linear sweep of *j*, though if it runs too slowly for large ![formula](https://render.githubusercontent.com/render/math?math=a_{max}), I will optimize it.
 Additionally, I will calculate and cache all partial sums ![formula](https://render.githubusercontent.com/render/math?math=s_k%20\leq%20a_{max}) for easy lookup.

 **Unit Testing Note:** I will not test the new algorithm on the Natural Numbers case since any sum of natural numbers is still a natural number.
-This represents a trivial case for the algorithm and it will not represent my algorithm's future success of a sequence of primes.
+This represents a trivial case for the algorithm and it will not represent my algorithm's future success on a sequence of primes.

 ### New Algorithm Implementation:
 The algorithm intuition above proved to be mostly correct!
 I will highlight any significant additions or deviations here, but please check the implementation of `consec_sum_solver2(a_max, A, verbose=False)` in the `pe50.solver` module.